Get paid $500 for 5 Hours of Online Training

 At this time, the course is only open to licensed contractors, journeypersons , and apprentices who meet the current eligibility.
 SVCE may expand eligibility at a later time.

-At this time, the course is currently only offered in English.
 There is also an option to turn on closed-captioning for additional accessibility.

 In order to pass, participants must pass each final module test with a score of 70% or higher.
 There are five module test and participants get three attempts to get 70% per test.